Duck Hill, Mississippi: 20th century to present

 In 1930, the Lloyd T. Binford High School opened in Duck Hill.
-(It was named for Lloyd T. Binford, son of state senator James R. Binford, who had become a Memphis insurance executive and film censor.
-He was noted for his views on "Southern womanhood" and white supremacy.)
+(It was named for Lloyd T. Binford, a Memphis insurance executive and film censor, and the son of state senator James R. Binford.
+Lloyd Binford was noted for his views on "Southern womanhood" and white supremacy.)
 The city also built an agriculture education facility for its vocational students, who were overwhelmingly African American in the segregated system.

 A new elementary school was constructed in 1963.
 The schools have since been closed because of declining population in the town.

 The high school's gymnasium is used as a community center.
 In 2012, a committee of volunteers was established to preserve the high school, which has suffered from vandalism.

 During World War II, African Americans from across the country were among soldiers trained and stationed in the South.
 Many resented the segregation of public facilities they were forced to observe.
 In 1943, fifteen armed black soldiers from nearby Camp McCain came to Duck Hill during the night and began firing into the town.
 There were no injuries.
 The soldiers were upset about a recent white assault against a group of black soldiers at nearby Starkville.

-Senator Trent Lott, whose father sharecropped a stretch of cotton field in Duck Hill during the 1940s, said in 1999 while supporting a bill for public education: "I am a product of public education from the first grade through the second, third, and fourth grades where I went to school at Duck Hill, Mississippi, and I had better teachers in the second, third, and fourth grades in Duck Hill, Mississippi, than I had the rest of my life."
+Senator Trent Lott, whose father sharecropped a stretch of cotton field in Duck Hill during the 1940s, said in 1999 while supporting a bill for public education: